How to Set Up a ‘Request for Price’ Catalog in WooCommerce

 }

-1. Download and open the original woocommerce email-order-items.php with a text editor; the file should be here: wp-content/plugins/woocommerce/templates/emails/plain
+1. Download and open the file woocommerce email-order-items.php from wp-content/plugins/woocommerce/templates/emails/plain

 2. Delete this line: echo "\n" . sprintf( __( 'Cost: %s', 'woocommerce' ), $order->get_formatted_line_subtotal( $item ) );

-3. Download and open the original woocommerce email-order-details.php with a text editor; the file should be here: wp-content/plugins/woocommerce/templates/emails/plain
+3. Download and open woocommerce email-order-details.php from the same directory

 4. Delete these lines: